User Research Portfolio · 2025

 Research Approach

-Before picking up a brush, I treated each location as a research site.
-I conducted community and cultural observation — studying the surrounding neighborhood, the demographics of the dining community, the cultural symbols and visual language meaningful to Latin identity, and the physical architecture and movement patterns of each space.
+Before picking up a brush, I treated each location as a research site — studying the surrounding neighborhood, the demographics of the dining community, the cultural symbols and visual language meaningful to Latin identity, and the physical architecture and movement patterns of each space.

 Each mural concept was developed from this research, not from aesthetic preference alone.
 The question wasn't "what looks good?" — it was "what is true to this place and these people?"